 The no action remedy outlined in the proposed plan may be modified based on any new information acquired during the designated public comment period.
 Once the comment period for the proposed plan closes, a record of decision will be issued outlining the selected remedy.
 The record of decision will include a written response to comments received on the proposed plan and is currently scheduled for release in 2025.

 The proposed plan and supporting documents are available in the administrative record file for the site, which is located electronically in the administrative record file link below.
 The administrative record is electronically available for viewing on-line in the Scott Township Public Library, 301 Lindsay Road, Carnegie, Pennsylvania.
-The administrative record file is also available for review by appointment at the Buffalo District Office Library located at 1776 Niagara Street in Buffalo, New York.
+The administrative record file is also available for review by appointment at the Army Corps of Engineers Buffalo District Office Library.